erikasio/blog/docs/index.md

 - Funded startups and growth-stage companies
 - AI systems impacting customer experience or business operations
 - Technical teams that can implement recommendations
-- Decision-makers who can move quickly (not committee-driven)
+- Decision-makers who can move quickly
 - Value expertise and willing to invest in quality solutions

 **May not be the right fit:**